SDBrett/jekyllblog/_posts/2016-11-04-impact-of-attitude-and-culture-in-the-workplace.md

   - Career
 ---

 A lot people in a recruitment position, comment on the importance of attitude when hiring a new staff member.
-Usually summed up as &#8220;You can train skills, not attitude&#8221;.
+Usually summed up as "You can train skills, not attitude&#8221;.
 This is also a major factor in determining a cultural fit.

 Attitude has a major impact on our careers, our motivation and also our health.
 The tricky part is that it';s not just our attitude that affects these things, it';s also those of who we work for and with.